SEO - Everything You Need to Know

 You can learn about the history of SEO here.

 SEO is the practice of getting your website to show up on the first page of the non-paid section of search engines such as Google, Yahoo, and Bing.

-Having your website on the first page of Google is important because it means that more customers will visit your website and hopefully buy your products, call you, or whatever it is that you want them to do when they get to your site.
+Having your website on the first page of Google is important because it means that more customers will visit your website and buy your products, call you, or whatever it is that you want them to do.

 The history of search engine optimization is interesting and goes back all the way to the first search engine in 1990.

 SEO builds trust and credibility.
 Your website’s ranking on Google conveys a powerful brand statement of trust and credibility.
 SEO builds trust and credibility.
 Your website’s meta data and ranking on Google convey a powerful brand statement that communicates trust and credibility.
 How credible can your business claim to be if your website is on page 4 of Google and is outranked by all of your competitors?